PeteJames21/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## 13-change_class.sql
 Write a script that removes all records with a score <= 5 in the table `second_table` of the database `hbtn_0c_0` in your MySQL server.
 - The database name will be passed as an argument of the mysql command

+## 14-average.sql
+Write a script that computes the score average of all records in the table `second_table` of the database `hbtn_0c_0` in your MySQL server.
+- The result column name should be `average`
+- The database name will be passed as an argument of the `mysql` command